pcortezzi/TicTacToe/README.md

 # TicTacToe

-TicTacToe game created with HTML, CSS and JavaScript, using the minimax algorithm as Artificial Intelligence
+TicTacToe game created with HTML, CSS and JavaScript, using the minimax algorithm as Artificial Intelligence.